Study on Blood Sugar Levels and Hunger

 - Waited an average of 30 minutes less than participants who had smaller drops in blood sugar (referred to as “little dippers”) before eating their next meal, despite eating the exact same food.

-- Eaten 75 more calories three to four hours after breakfast and a little more than 300 calories throughout the day compared to little dippers, an eating pattern that researchers associate with gaining 20 pounds in a year.
+- Eaten 75 more calories three to four hours after breakfast and a little more than 300 calories throughout the day compared to little dippers, an eating pattern that researchers associated with gaining 20 pounds in a year.